Execution and Automatic Startup

 Note

 AS.auth.basic.* Basic authentication parameters.
 The configuration can be reloaded without restarting the server.
-Use “kill -SIGUSR1 `pidof caps`” to trigger the reload from outside.
+Use “seiscomp reload caps`” to reload the authentication parameters without a restart.

 AS.auth.basic.access-list